 If you have private health insurance, you will need to check with your insurance provider to see what is covered and what you will need to pay out of pocket.
 Some private insurance plans may require you to pay a co-pay for doctor’s appointments or may only cover a certain percentage of the cost.

-Transferring Medical Documents to a Doctor in Austria
+Transferring Medical Documents in Austria

 If you are moving to Austria from abroad or need to transfer medical documents to a doctor in Austria from another country, there are a few steps you will need to take.